khalid-hussain/theprophetsprayer/MARKDOWN/_fm1.md

   \includegraphics[scale = \ayahSize]{images/24_51-52}
 \end{center}

-“The answer of the believers, when summoned to Allāh and His Messenger, in order that he may judge between them, is no other than this: they say, “We hear and we obey”---it is such as these that will attain Success.
+“The answer of the believers, when summoned to Allāh and His Messenger, in order that he may judge between them, is no other than this: they say, ‘We hear and we obey’---it is such as these that will attain Success.
 It is those who obey Allāh and His Messenger, and fear Allāh, and keep their duty to Him, who will triumph.”
 \end{aquote}